My main research interests are in real-time systems and autonomous systems, including:

 - Real-time I/O and high predictability computing architecture;

-- Improving timing and safety of autonomous systems.
+- Assuring timing and safety of robotic and autonomous systems.

 (2019 - 2022) PostDoc, funded by Huawei Technologies Co.
 Ltd, £985,927